Vardot/varbase_vmi_demo/README.md

 ## Standard 16:9

-Scall of current standard 16:9 shape for width and height on the focal point.
+Scale of current standard 16:9 aspect ratio shape for width and height on the focal point.

 * Posts - Standard 16:9 - Hero
 * Posts - Standard 16:9 - Tout